 Just like Windows, your infrastructure running on Linux has to be monitored, and this is why we have come up with the best tools and software available today for Linux.

-Here are the top Linux monitoring tools:
+Here is our list of the best Linux monitoring tools:

 - Site24x7 Linux Monitoring – FREE TRIAL A monitor for networks, servers, and applications that can watch the performance of Linux servers and servers running Windows Server.
 This is a cloud-based system.
+Access a 30-day free trial.

 - FirstWave Open-AudIT – FREE TRIAL An asset discovery and monitoring tool that monitors system configuration on all devices and endpoints and creates a software inventory.
 Available for Windows Server as well as Linux.
+Access the free trial.

 - Datadog Linux Monitoring A server and services monitoring tool that maps all application inter-dependencies and server resources.
 This is a cloud-based system.